 Poets have been skewing conventional syntax for many decades now, some in quite extreme ways beyond the scope of this article.
 I’m interested here simply in how manipulating syntax can help make a free verse poem distinctive, not in how ‘experimental’ or otherwise it might be.
 Just as in Graham’s poem, imaginative use of syntax can affect the tone, mood and rhythm of a poem.

 Another intriguing example can be found in a new poem by Frances Leviston, Midsummer Loop.
-You can read the poem in full here (well worth doing!) but it’s the first eight lines I want to highlight:
+You can read (well worth doing!) but it’s the first eight lines I want to highlight:

 now in the stillness, the two still hours

 hours of silence in which the angel of conversation deserts us

 to beat her wings above another gathering,